 · Department contact name, email, and phone number

-The Campus Zero Waste Program will contact your department to schedule a pick-up time.
+The UO Zero Waste Program will contact your department to schedule a pick-up time.
 Please keep the items secured until they are picked up.

 Once it leaves a department, the Zero Waste Program will not be able to locate items for individuals.
 Please keep lost and found for 2 weeks in case someone comes looking for it.
 Please do not refer students to the Zero Waste Program as the items get donated upon pick-up.